 Peppermint Ganache Pie

-This super rich pie has an Oreo crust and is filled with peppermint flavored ganache!
+This super rich no bake pie has an Oreo crust and is filled with peppermint flavored ganache!

 For the Crust: